Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Desember 2024 23.34.41 UTC
+- WIB: Jumat, 6 Desember 2024 00.26.32 UTC
-- WITA: Jumat, 6 Desember 2024 00.34.41 UTC
+- WITA: Jumat, 6 Desember 2024 01.26.32 UTC
-- WIT: Jumat, 6 Desember 2024 01.34.41 UTC
+- WIT: Jumat, 6 Desember 2024 02.26.32 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: inspirational
+Kategori: nature